We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 But despite the Mirror’s many features, some people are deterred by its high price and membership fees.

-This article takes a closer look at the Mirror to determine whether it’s worth the price.
+So, we tried it for ourselves.
+Let’s take a closer look at the Mirror and all it has to offer to determine whether it’s worth the price.

 The Mirror is an interactive home fitness device that offers thousands of live and on-demand workout classes.